averdet/tb3-pokedex-project/README.md

 ## Open-Closed

-We used the *Open-Closed* principle to implement the *Sqlite databse* functionality on top of the *PokeApi* functionality. `PokemonControllerViaSQL` extends `PokemonControllerViaApi`therefore we can easily call the `PokemonControllerViaApi` methods if we can't retrieve the Pokemon's information from the database :
+We used the *Open-Closed* principle to implement the *Sqlite database* functionality on top of the *PokeApi* functionality. `PokemonControllerViaSQL` extends `PokemonControllerViaApi`therefore we can easily call the `PokemonControllerViaApi` methods if we can't retrieve the Pokemon's information from the database :
 ```java
 catch (SQLException e) {
             System.out.println(e.getMessage());